-NLM historical collections of material related to health and disease are among the richest in the world and originate in all time periods and cultures.
+NLM historical collections related to health and disease are among the richest in the world and originate in all time periods and cultures.
 Our collections include rare books and manuscripts, historical prints and photographs, and historical films and videos.

 You can learn about these collections through a variety of online resources, including:

 - NLM's Digital Collections: experience a variety of digitized books and videos